Large-Scale Structural Engineering Testing Laboratory

-The largest facility of its kind in the Pacific Northwest, the UW Structural Research Laboratory (SRL) is located at the University of Washington’s Seattle campus, in More Hall.
+The largest facility of its kind in the Pacific Northwest, the UW Large-Scale Structural Engineering Testing Laboratory (SETL) is located at the University of Washington’s Seattle campus, in More Hall.

-The SRL is a versatile facility for performing large-scale structural engineering experiments on civil infrastructure components and systems.
-The SRL features a strong floor and strong wall that can be used to apply large static and dynamic loads.
-Experiments conducted in the SRL contribute to the development of new structural engineering innovations, changes to building codes and solutions to critical problems associated with the structural design of civil infrastructure.
-The SRL has a long history of supporting industry, research and educational projects.
+The Large-Scale Structural Engineering Testing Laboratory is a versatile facility for performing large-scale structural engineering experiments on civil infrastructure components and systems.
+The facility features a strong floor and strong wall that can be used to apply large static and dynamic loads.
+Experiments conducted in the facility contribute to the development of new structural engineering innovations, changes to building codes and solutions to critical problems associated with the structural design of civil infrastructure.
+The Large-Scale Structural Engineering Testing Laboratory has a long history of supporting industry, research and educational projects.

-The lab offers several unique pieces of equipment:
+The Large-Scale Structural Engineering Testing Laboratory offers several unique pieces of equipment:

 - A digital servo-controlled 2.4 million pound Universal Testing Machine, called “Big Baldwin,” used for research and commercial tests.